 Race Judicata-Everyone's invited to the foot races!
 There is a choice of a 5K walk or run through the LSU campus.
 There is also a 1-mile fun run for the less adventurous.
-The race is followed by a huge crawfish boil with over 2,000 pounds of crawfish boiled on site.
+The race is followed by a huge crawfish boil with crawfish boiled on site.